splunk/observability-workshop/content/en/apm/docs/pet-clinic/logobserver.md

 We need to configure the Splunk OpenTelemetry Collector to tail the Spring Pet Clinic log file and report the data to the Splunk Observability Cloud endpoint.

-The Splunk OpenTelemetry Collector uses FluentD to consume/report logs and to configure the proper setting to report Spring PetClinic logs, we just need to add a FluentD configuration file in the default directory (/etc/otel/collector/fluentd/conf.d/).
+The Splunk OpenTelemetry Collector uses FluentD to consume/report logs and to configure the proper setting to report Spring PetClinic logs, we just need to add a FluentD configuration file in the default directory (`/etc/otel/collector/fluentd/conf.d/`).

-Here's the sample FluentD configuration file (petclinic.conf, reading the file /tmp/spring-petclinic.log)
+Here's the sample FluentD configuration file (`petclinic.conf`, reading the file `/tmp/spring-petclinic.log`)

 ```text
 <source>